 Are you a curious and purpose-driven learner?
-Join this program that prepares learners for the future of industrial design practice.
+Join this program that will prepare you for the future of industrial design practice.

 Graduates of this program are adept in using principles of design innovation, sustainability and systems thinking in problem-solving.